Meet our team

 She is passionate about all social and equality causes and strives to empower Indigenous people and communities through the work accomplished at Supply Nation.

-Manager, Indigenous Business Engagement
+National Manager, Indigenous Business and Engagement

 Jenny is a Wiradjuri woman from Central West NSW.
 Jenny joined the Supply Nation team in October 2013.
 She brings with her extensive experience from working within Government Departments such as the Department of Education Employment and Work Place Relations (DEEWR).
 Most recently she worked with the Department of Human Services (DHS).